 I had numerous ideas for recipes involving bread and a combination of chives, basil and parsley.
 Cheese was involved in nearly all of them, as were eggs.
 However, I wanted to do something a little bit different.

 Generally, people think of herbs as an ingredient for savoury cooking.
 However, the dessert potential of herbs is something I find fascinating, and enjoy experimenting with.
-For example, this lemon thyme ice cream is one of the best ice creams I've ever made, with an incredibly pertinent floral/citrus flavour that is a beautiful contrast with lots of rich desserts.
-It even works with chocolate.
 I once made a rosemary ice cream which was beautiful with slices of poached quince, and I imagine would have worked well with poached pears too.
 Bay leaf ice cream was another hit; served alongside a very spice-heavy, fruity crumble, it added an intriguing herbal note that cut through all the other flavours.

 Basil sugar was an experiment for me last summer; I used it to sprinkle over these honey mango tartlets, giving them a fabulous crunch and another dimension of flavour to set against the super-sweet Pakistani mango topping and soft, creamy ricotta filling.
 When I entertained the concept of doing a sweet dish for this recipe competition, I immediately decided to incorporate the basil sugar.
 It's different, interesting, and surprisingly delicious, delivering a totally unexpected flavour and texture.